Books by Frank Rose

 An American Quest For Artificial Intelligence

-IN A CRAMPED LABORATORY tucked away in the Berkeley engineering school, a small team of scientists is trying to teach a minicomputer named Kim No-VAX to think—not just to shuffle data but to learn, reason, remember, understand English, and exhibit what we call “common sense.”
+IN A CRAMPED LABORATORY in the Berkeley engineering school, scientists are trying to teach a computer to think—not just to shuffle data but to learn, reason, remember, understand English, and exhibit common sense.
+But first they have to get it to put on a raincoat before going out in the rain.

 Real Men